Chrome Squatch Concert Tour USA

 A genuine eye-witless report from LISSANDRA JANE CUNNINGS herself--

-Take note that this concert was being held on the day after the 4th of July, which was no doubt a rilly big deal in such a blatantly patriotic town as Nashville Tennessee, but we had to make sure to avoid the 4th itself.
+Take note that this concert was being held on the day after the 4th of July, which was no doubt a rilly big deal in such a blatantly patriotic town as Nashville, but we had to make sure to avoid the 4th itself.

-Far more important for us being that it was only 2 days after a Full Moon.
+Most important to us being that it was only 2 days after a Full Moon.
 Magga and Masnia were just barely over their shyøma-flow, so we were unsure if they'd have to go hide somewhere else while we played this concert without them.
 But they smelled pretty much normal again, with the help of some lemon-fresh shampoo, so that we'd have no hyper-horny rednecks to deal with.
-Except the ones who like Mel and Maki and me even without shyøma, but we had Freakfoot to protect us, which was deterrent enough for your standard human-bean bar-room lust.
+Except the ones who always like all us girls anyway, even without shyøma, but we had Freakfoot to protect us, which was deterrent enough for your standard human-bean bar-room lust.

 So we showed up in Nashville at the last minute, after camping out for five days in the Shawnee National Forest and, for the first time, having a cozy little slam-bam thank-you-ma'am kha-rat with 20 of the 22 people cruisin' along for the concert tour with us.